Explore online MBAs in data analytics programs

 Get prepared for in-demand analytics roles in a growing field.

-See all MBA programs with a data analytics focus
+See MBA programs with a data analytics focus

-What to expect from a data analytics graduate program
+What to expect from a data analytics MBA program

-Students take a combination of general business courses like accounting, marketing, and management and specialized analytics classes like data analytics visualization and presentation, data analytics for business, and data-driven decision-making.
+Students in MBA in data analytics programs take a combination of general business courses like accounting, marketing, and management, and specialized analytics classes like data analytics visualization and presentation, data analytics for business, and data-driven decision-making.

-The typical data analytics MBA takes about two years to complete and requires 30 to 48 credits.
-Some online programs may offer a faster path to graduation though.
+The typical data analytics MBA takes about two years to complete and requires 30-48 credits.
+Some online programs, however, may offer a faster path to graduation.

 How to get into an online MBA in data analytics program

-- A bachelor's degree from an accredited university with a minimum 2.5 to 3.0 cumulative GPA
+- A bachelor's degree from an accredited university with a minimum 2.5-3.0 cumulative GPA

 - Relevant professional experience